Two-Plus-Two Engineering Program (2+2)

 Regardless of curriculum preference, all students in the Two-Plus-Two Program take the same courses during their freshman year, with the exception of one course.
 The sophomore year has some differences, but they are relatively minor.
 Many of the requirements for NC State University engineering degrees parallel the requirements for UNC Asheville science majors but vary when it comes to humanities and physical education standards.
 The universities also have different transfer credit policies.
 It is important to coordinate academic planning with an engineering advisor at UNC Asheville.

 In order to transfer into an engineering curriculum at NC State University, students must have completed at least 30 credits, including the CODA REQUIREMENTS, all with a grade of C or better:

-- Chemistry - 1 semester
+- Chemistry with Lab - 1 semester

 - Calculus - 2 semesters

-- Calculus-based Physics - 1 semester
+- Calculus-based Physics with Lab - 1 semester

 - English Composition - 1 semester (4 cr)